maxeth/react-type-animation/README.md

 ### Hot-Reload Bug

 When using hot-reload, the type animation will most likely be bugged until you hard-reload the page.
-Until this issue is resolved, **you need to hot-reload the page after ever code change** in order to see the animation in a non-bugged state.
+Until this issue is resolved, **you need to hard-reload the page after ever code change** in order to see the animation in a non-bugged state.

 ### Layout-shift

-In order to prevent layout shift caused the type animation's text HTML-element expanding, you need to either wrap the TextAnimation component in a div that has a fixed width/height which is wider than the maximum expansion of the TypeAnimation element, or make that wrapper div's position `absolute`.
+In order to prevent layout shift caused by the type animation's text HTML-element expanding, you need to either wrap the TextAnimation component in a div that has a fixed width/height which is wider than the maximum expansion of the TypeAnimation element, or make that wrapper div's position `absolute`.

 ## Props

 | Prop        | Required | Type    | Example                | Description                                              |
 | ----------- | -------- | ------- | ---------------------- | -------------------------------------------------------- |